-In addition to the above, the MAT will investigate
+In addition to the above, the MAT will continue

-- Continue to review staffing levels across the MAT in order to ensure that the organisation is both financially stable (noting the financial pressures in the education sector), and as efficient as possible, providing strong 'value for money' outcomes. - To ensure that the actions and strategies identified in the Trust's Growth Strategy are delivered. - To maintain at least an OFSTED grading of Good at Nunthorpe Academy.
+- to review staffing levels across the MAT to ensure that the organisation is both financially stable (noting the financial pressures in the education sector), and as efficient as possible, providing strong 'value for money' outcomes. - to maintain at least an Ofsted grading of Good at Nunthorpe Academy.